tonyp7/esp32-wifi-manager/README.md

 You can change the ssid and password of the access point at your convenience, but it is highly recommended to keep default values.

 # Adding esp32-wifi-manager to your code

+In order to use esp32-wifi-manager effectively in your esp-idf projects, copy the whole esp32-wifi-manager repository (or git clone) into a components subfolder.

+Your project should look like this:

 Ther are effectively three different ways you can embed esp32-wifi-manager with your code:
 * Just forget about it and poll in your code for wifi connectivity status
 * Use event callbacks